-- 1. Big cities should see larger outflows of business service workers as remote work becomes possible, compared to smaller cities. - 2.
-Average wages of non-tradable service workers in big cities should fall more than those of non-tradable service workers in smaller cities.
+- 1. Big cities should see larger outflows of business service workers as remote work becomes possible compared to smaller cities. - 2.
+Average wages of non-tradable service workers in big cities should fall more compared to non-tradable service workers in smaller cities.

 The COVID-19 pandemic presented a remote work shock as it made such work possible and necessary for large parts of the US workforce.
-Combined with its sudden onset, the pandemic hence provides an opportunity to test the two predictions of our theory.4
+It gives an opportunity to test the two predictions of our above theory.4

-Before testing our mechanism using data on the relocation of workers across ZIP codes and local consumer service spending, we first document two empirical regularities necessary for our mechanism to be operational.
-First, that business service workers were actually much more likely to work remotely during the pandemic than other types of workers.
-Second, business service workers are disproportionately concentrated in big expensive cities, so that they have an incentive to relocate once remote work allows them to.
+Before testing for our mechanism using data on the relocation of workers across ZIP codes and local consumer service spending, we first document two empirical regularities necessary for our mechanism to be operational.
+Business service workers were actually much more likely to work remotely during the pandemic than other types of workers, and that business service workers are disproportionately concentrated in big expensive cities, so that they have an incentive to relocate once remote work allows them to.